Exterior Upgrade | What to Know When Selecting Siding

 The first step to a siding makeover is determining which style of siding you prefer.
 There are many types of siding such as vinyl, fiber cement, brick, metal—even stone, stucco, and polymer.
 While each has its strengths and considerations, our housing market and weather conditions tend to favor vinyl siding, fiber cement (a rugged wood alternative), and brick siding.

 Whether you picture a rustic ranch-style home, or a brightly colored, energy-efficient cottage, vinyl siding offers a classic look without the added maintenance.
 This material is the clear leader in the siding market, covering more than 30 percent of U.S. home exteriors.
-The pros to vinyl are its ability to stand tall against wind and rain, a wide array of color and texture choices, durability (generally 30- to 40-year warranties), heightened insulation, and cost-effectiveness.
+The pros to vinyl siding installation are its ability to stand tall against wind and rain, a wide array of color and texture choices, durability (generally 30- to 40-year warranties), heightened insulation, and cost-effectiveness.

 Though horizontal vinyl panels are a classic choice, there are other options to consider.
 Vertical panels, board and batten, shakes (where the vinyl mimics the look of wood), and scalloped siding can stand alone to create a uniform look or be mixed and matched to offer different textures and increase your home’s custom appeal.
 For instance, siding in a cedar shake style can be paired with board and batten panels to create an eye-catching look.
 Horizontal siding combined with vinyl cedar shakes and scalloped vinyl can create the look of a quaint gingerbread house.
 And if your gingerbread lookalike gets dirty, all it needs is a quick wash with a hose for its former glory to be restored.